karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 However, there's no standards compliant vendor independent mechanism of signalling to the primary server that a new zone file is to be created.

-Operators of large scale DNS systems will want to be able to signal the creation of a new zone without wanting to be tied to a particular vendor's software, and without the need or overhead of engineering a bespoke solution with the ongoing need to support and maintain that.
+Operators of large scale DNS systems may want to be able to signal the creation of a new zone without wanting to be tied to a particular vendor's proprietary software, and without the need or overhead of engineering a bespoke solution with the ongoing need to support and maintain that.

-This document sets out to instigate discussion of possible solutions to this problem with an initial strawman.
+It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.

-It may be considered that this is "nameserver configuration", however, it has strong parallels in this regard to the "configuration" on secondary servers, including such considerations as to which entities are allowed to notify and/or transfer the zone, as are conveyed to those secondary servers in {{RFC9432}} DNS Catalog Zones.
-Indeed, much of the same configuration may be needed by or shared with the primary server for those same zones.
+The scope of this document is therefore confined to the initial bootstrap provisioning of the zone file, and MAY include signalling of initial DNSSEC policy or configuration (see {dnssecConsideration}).

-The scope may of this document is confined to the initial bootstrap provisioning of the zone file, and broader provisioning of the base nameserver configuration is beyond the scope of this discussion and document.
+Broader provisioning of the base nameserver configuration is beyond the scope of this discussion and document.

 # Conventions and Definitions